-make peace and create evil, I the Lord do these things."
-(Is.
-45: 7).
-"Bth.
-Does God eve? change his purpe or repent doing an act performed.
-In " bers 23: 19, we read: "God is not a m he should lie nor the son of man, should repent, and in Mal.
-3: 6, " Lord, I change not," and in Jemer Father of light with whom i neither shadow of turnir" 6: 6, we read, "And it " he had made man, and heart;" also in Exodus heart;" also in Exodus repented of the eyil w unto his people.
-In .' am weary with repen Finally, does not th dox clergy do more !
-That no matter how he cheats, lies, steal. ness, robs or murders before he dies repent, consequences of his just penalty due L "short cut" to L Does not a belief in men to do wrong-th amass a fortune by d their fill of sin, to crime washed away b Again, which is the doctrine of forgivent der all our crimes on th sneak into heaven on a doctrine believed in by one must work out hi shall be rewarded and ? the deeds done in the b have become (as the indications are that they will) the majority and dominant party in the political world, they will demand a like obedience to American principles of civil government, and we shall thus reap the benefit of timely self-restraint.
+or repent doing an act performed.
+In bers 23: 19, we read: "God is not a m he should lie nor the son of man. should repert, and in Mal.
+3: 6.
+Lord, I change not," and in Jame Father of light with whom i neither shadow of turnir 6: 6, we read, "And it ' he had made man, and heart;" also in Exodusrepented of the evil w unto his people.
+In . am weary with repen Finally, does not ti dox clergy do more That no matter how he cheats, lies, steal, ness, robs or higrders before he dies repent, consequences of his just penalty due L "short cut" to L Does not a belief in men to do wrong-th amass a fortune by d their fill of sin, to crime washed away by Again, which is the doctrine of forgivene der all-our crimes on th sneak into heaven on a doctrine believed in by one must work out hi shall be rewarded and the deeds done in the h Now, Mr. Editor, I1 tions to put to the belie of the bible and the ad of "justification by fait the above are as many undertake to answer at sist for this time.

+have become (as the indications are that they will) the majority and dominant party in the political world, they will demand a like obedience to American principles of civil government, and we shall thus reap the benefit of timely self-restraint.

 The Church and State business is the great issue of the day.
-The primary principle that our civil government is purely materialistic, is lost sight of by all sects and parties, and hence the controversy now pending and agitathence the controversy now pending and agitat-ing society to its foundation.
-Jew and Ohris-tian, Mahometan and Hindoo, Pantheist and Deist, all, without distinction, have equal civil rights in property, in person, in the sexual relations, in belief or in unbelief, one with another; more especially is this true in all public institutions, the common schools included.
-Let this foundation be kept sacred and res-pected by all citizens, and the next generation will be homogeneous.

-As the civil government represents all the people, and is supported by faxes paid by all the inhabitants of the State or Nation, and as the common schools are governmental institu-tions, as much so as West Point, or the army and navy, so let them be purely materialistic because all people, without exception, believe alike in matters and in reading and writing, in grammar, geography and geology, and, indeed, in the whole circle of the sciences, all of which have relation to matter.
-These, not the theo-logies, are common property; therefore, let the public school houses be union meeting places for all the people in the persons of their representatives-the children, and pupils of whatever age, nation, class or sect, or theologr ntal principle of
+The primary principle that our civil government is purely materialistic, is lost sight of by all sects and parties, and hence the controversy now pending and agitat-ing society to its foundation.
+Jew aud Ohris-tian, Mahometan and Hindoo, Pantheist and Deist, all, without distinction, have equal civil rights in property, in person, in the sexual relations, in belief or in unbelief, one with another; more especially is this true in all public institutions, the common schools included.
+Let this foundation be kept sacred and respected by all citizens, and the next generation pected by all citizens, and the next generation will be homogeneous.
+As the civil government represents all the people, and is supported by taxes paid by all the inhabitants of the State or Nation, and as the common schools are governmental institu-tions, as much so as West Point, or the army and navy, so let them be purely materialistic, because all people, without exception, believe alike in matters and in reading and writing, in grammar, geography and geology, and, indeed, in the whole circle of the sciences, all of which have relation to matter.
+These, not the theo-logies, are common property; therefore, let the public school houses be union meeting places for all the people in the persons of their places for all the people in the persons of their representatives-the children, and pupils of whatever age, nation, class or sect; or theologr ntal principle of ^a iven to ey